Understanding Your CARE Tool Assessment

 Alterability: How easily the caregiver can redirect, deal with, or change the behavior.
 Example: Your autism results in repetitive movements.
 That is not easy to alter because it is a symptom of your autism.

-Whether your behaviors result in higher care hours depends on many things.
+Your behaviors may or may not result in higher care hours.
+It depends on many things.
 If the hours DSHS decides on are not enough to deal with your behaviors and other care needs, think about asking for more hours under an Exception to Rule (ETR).
 See Section 12, Exception to Rule.

 The ADLs are right after the Decision Making section of the Assessment Details.
-Read this section to see if you agree with the info and scoring for each ADL.
+Read this section to see if you agree with the information and scoring for each ADL.

 Be aware of these things: